cfsghost/jsdx-toolkit/README.md

-node-clutter
+jsdx-toolkit
 ---
-Node.js binding for Clutter Toolkit.
+A graphic toolkit on JSDX framework.
 It aims to provide a node.js module for 3D user interface development.

 License